brandtg/jove/README.md

 wget https://gist.githubusercontent.com/curran/a08a1080b88344b0c8a7/raw/0e7a9b0a5d22642a06d3d5b9bcbad9890c8ee534/iris.csv -O data/iris.csv
 ```

-Run the following to start an iPython session
+Run the following to start an IPython session

 ```
 ./shell.sh